alex-gamero/100-days-of-code/r2-log.md

 ### R2D23
 Today I had a lab demonstration and I also had time to meet up with some friends to finish some pending group work.

+### R2D24
+Today I had work, but at night I was able to review pending group work assignments.